1Password/scim-examples/docker/README.md

 Using Docker, you have two deployment options: Docker Compose and Docker Swarm.

 **Docker Swarm** is the recommended option, but Docker Compose can also be used depending on your deployment needs.
-You can either set one up a Docker host on your own infrastructure or on a cloud provider of your choice.
+You can set up a Docker host on your own infrastructure or on a cloud provider of your choice.

-The `scimsession` file is passed into the docker container via an environment variable, which is less secure than Docker Swarm secrets, Kubernetes secrets, or AWS Secrets Manager, all of which are supported and recommended for production use.
+The `scimsession` file is passed into the docker container using an environment variable, which is less secure than Docker Swarm secrets, Kubernetes secrets, or AWS Secrets Manager, all of which are supported and recommended for production use.

 ## Step 2: Install Docker tools